dragonza/gatsby-blog/src/pages/blog/http-methods/index.md

 ```

 ## PUT method
-PUT is also one of the common HTTP methods.
+PUT is also one of the most common HTTP methods.
 It is used to update/create data to a resource.
 [PUT requests are idempotent](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/PUT), which means calling it once or more will produce the same result.

 Example